Shail-Shouryya/Data-Extraction-and-Analysis-with-Pandas/Pandas_Projects/README.md

 * Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).

-As final considerations:

-* Use the pandas library and Jupyter Notebook.
-* You must submit a link to your Jupyter Notebook with the viewable Data Frames.
-* You must include a written description of at least two observable trends based on the data.
-* See [Example Solution](PyCitySchools/PyCitySchools_starter.ipynb) for a reference on the expected format.

-## Hints and Considerations
+## Considerations

 * These are challenging activities for a number of reasons.
 For one, these activities will require you to analyze thousands of records.
 Hacking through the data to look for obvious trends in Excel is just not a feasible option.
-The size of the data may seem daunting, but pandas will allow you to efficiently parse through it.
+The size of the data may seem daunting, but pandas allows us to efficiently parse through it.

 * Second, these activities will also challenge you by requiring you to learn on your feet.
 Don't fool yourself into thinking: "I need to study pandas more closely before diving in."
 Get the basic gist of the library and then _immediately_ get to work.
 When facing a daunting task, it's easy to think: "I'm just not ready to tackle it yet."
 But that's the surest way to never succeed.
 Learning to program requires one to constantly tinker, experiment, and learn on the fly.
 You are doing exactly the _right_ thing, if you find yourself constantly practicing Google-Fu and diving into documentation.
 There is just no way (or reason) to try and memorize it all.
 Online references are available for you to use when you need them.
 So use them!